yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 From the hash ranges listed on the [tablet-servers](http://localhost:7000/tablet-servers) page, and the [yb-admin](../../../admin/yb-admin/) output, you can determine that the row with `k=1` whose hash code is `1210` resides on node `127.0.0.2`, as that node has the tablet containing the key range `[0x0000, 0x5554]`.

 {{< note title="Note" >}}
 For the setup on this page, the row with __`k=1`__ resides on node __`127.0.0.2`__.
 However, in your setup, it could be on a different node.
-Make sure to use that node during failure simulation in the following examples .
+Make sure to use that node during failure simulation in the following examples.
 {{< /note >}}

 ## Failure of a node after receiving a write